chili-chips-ba/openPCIE/5.sim/README.md

 ## Building and Running Code

-A <tt>MakefileVProc.mk</tt> file is provided in the <tt>5.sim/</tt> directory to compile the user *VProc* software, for both the `soc_cpu` and _pcieVHost_ components, and to build and run the test bench HDL.
+A <tt>Makefile</tt> file is provided in the <tt>5.sim/</tt> directory to compile the user *VProc* software, for both the `soc_cpu` and _pcieVHost_ components, and to build and run the test bench HDL.
 The make file will compile all the user code or, where an ISS build is selected (see make file variables below) the provided `soc_cpu` user code that's the _rv32_ ISS integration software.
 By default, the make file will compile the <tt>VUserMain0.cpp</tt> user code for `soc_cpu` and `VUserMainPcie.cpp` for _pcieVHost__ located in <tt>5.sim/usercode</tt>, but the directory and list of files to compile can be specified on the command line (see below).
 The `VUserMainPcie.cpp` file contains the `VUserMain<n>` entry point for the instantiated _pcieVHost_ module (node 1).
 To alter which files to compile, the make file `USER_C` variable can be updated to list a set of C++ files for the `soc_cpu`.
 Similarly, the `PCIE_C` variable can be updated with a list of files for the PCie component.
 The location of the source files is in the variable `USRCODEDIR`, which may also be altered.
 Any modifications can be done to the make file itself, or on the command line.
 E.g., to add additional files to the `soc_cpu` build:

 ```
-make -f MakefileVProc.mk USER_C="VUserMain0.cpp MyTest1Class.cpp"
+make USER_C="VUserMain0.cpp MyTest1Class.cpp"
 ```

 If many variants of software build are required then either scripts can be constructed with the various command line variable modification calls to `make` or other make files which set these variables and call the common make file.
 This is useful in managing source code for multiple tests located in different directories, compiling for ISS (perhaps also calling the RISC-V application build), or for compiling application code natively which will have a different set of source files.

 The user software is compiled into a local static library, <tt>libuser.a</tt> which is linked to the simulation code within Verilator along with the precompiled <tt>libcosimlnx.a</tt> (or <tt>libcosimwin.a</tt> for MSYS2/mingw64 on Windows) located in <tt>5.sim/models/cosim/lib</tt> and containing the precompiled code for *VProc*.
 The headers for the *VProc* API software are in <tt>5.sim/models/cosim/include</tt>.
 The HDL required for these models' use in the _openpcie2-rc_ test bench can be found in <tt>5.sim/models/cosim</tt>, and the make file picks these up from there to compile with the rest of the test bench HDL.

-The <tt>MakefileVProc.mk</tt> make file has a target <tt>help</tt>, which produces the following output:
+The <tt>Makefile</tt> make file has a target <tt>help</tt>, which produces the following output:

 ```
-make -f MakefileVProc.mk help          Display this message
+make help          Display this message
-make -f MakefileVProc.mk               Build C/C++ and HDL code without running simulation
+make               Build C/C++ and HDL code without running simulation
-make -f MakefileVProc.mk run           Build and run batch simulation
+make run           Build and run batch simulation
-make -f MakefileVProc.mk rungui/gui    Build and run GUI simulation
+make rungui/gui    Build and run GUI simulation
-make -f MakefileVProc.mk clean         clean previous build artefacts
+make clean         clean previous build artefacts

 Command line configurable variables:
   USER_C:       list of user source code files (default VUserMain0.cpp)
   PCIE_C:       list of user source code files (default VUserMainPcie.cpp)
   USRCODEDIR:   directory containing user source code (default $(CURDIR)/usercode)
   OPTFLAG:      Optimisation flag for user VProc code (default -g)
-  TOPFILELIST:  RTL file list name (default top.filelist)
   SOCCPUMATCH:  string to match for soc_cpu filtering in h/w file list (default ip.cpu)
-  USRSIMOPTS:   additional simulator flags, such as setting generics (default blank)
+  USRSIMOPTS:   additional simulator analysis flags, such as setting defines (default blank)
   BUILD:        Select build type from DEFAULT or ISS (default DEFAULT)
-  TIMEOUTUS:    Test bench timeout period in microseconds (default 15000)
 ```

 By default, without a named target, the simulation executable will be built but not run.
 With a <tt>run</tt> target, the simulation executable is built and then executed in batch mode.
 To fire up waveforms after the run, a target of <tt>rungui</tt> or <tt>gui</tt> can be used.
 A target of <tt>clean</tt> removes all intermediate files of previous compilations.